ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 (kuberay-idle-timeout)=
 #### idleTimeoutSeconds
 `IdleTimeoutSeconds` is the number of seconds to wait before scaling down a worker pod which is not using resources.
-Resources in this context are the logical Ray resources (such as CPU, GPU, memory, and custom resources) specified in Ray task and actor annotations.
+In this context, "resources" are the logical Ray resources (such as CPU, GPU, memory, and custom resources) specified in Ray task and actor annotations.
 Usage of the Ray Object Store also marks a Ray worker pod as active and prevents downscaling.